 The company may take the decision to pass your debt onto a debt collection agency, who will contact you (sometimes to distressing levels) to get your payment.
 You may also be taken to court.
 However, despite all of this, catalogue debt should still considered a low-priority debt, meaning that you should pay your utility bills and living costs before considering repaying the catalogue company.

 If you are struggling to repay your catalogue, or if you have any other debts, please don’t hesitate in contact Debt Assist UK.
 Our trained advisers can help give you information on how best to deal with your particular debt trouble.
-And best of all, there is absolutely no obligation to use any of the services we may suggest!
+In some cases you could write off up to 80% of all your debts!
+Best of all, there is absolutely no obligation to use any of the services we may suggest!